Ukrainian cruiser Ukraina

 Ukraina (Україна) is a Ukrainian originally ordered by the Soviet Union in the early 1980s under the name Admiral Flota Lobov (Адмирал Флота Лобов, "Fleet Admiral Lobov").
 After the Soviet Union disbanded in the early 1990s, the ship passed on to Russia and then to Ukraine, assuming the name Ukraina.
 In 2010 the Ukrainian parliament stripped the ship of her name.
 The ship remains unfinished and is currently moored at the Mykolayiv Shipyard (former 61 Kommunara Shipbuilding Plant).

 History

 The ship was laid down in 1983 and launched in 1990 just before the fall of the Soviet Union.
-Due to budget constraints, work on the cruiser stopped in the early 1990s, and the ship was left unfinished.
-In 1993, the cruiser was withdrawn from the Russian Navy and passed to Ukraine.
+Due to budget constraints, work on the cruiser had stopped in the late 1980s, and the ship was left unfinished.
+In 1993, the 90%-complete cruiser was withdrawn from the Russian Navy and passed to Ukraine where it was to be completed and commissioned in the Ukrainian Navy, but this plan was shortly abandoned.
 In 1997, Ukraine stated that it had no need for the cruiser and was willing to sell her.
-Russia was unwilling to buy the cruiser, China and India were then approached but showed no interest at the time.
+After Russia expressed no willingness to purchase the cruiser, China and India were approached as well but showed no interest either.
 In addition, the U.S. government has asked the Ukrainian government to stop supplying military technology to China in exchange for NATO accession and economic assistance.
 According to Ukrainian sources, in 2007, the cruiser needed 30 million dollars to be finished.